joshfavara/-Readly/README.md

-# -Readly
+# Readly.ai

-Coming soon, a mobile app built in React Native that allows users to set reading goals, receive GPT-3.5 feedback on their submissions, and incur penalties for late submissions.
+Coming soon on iOS and Android, BookBuddy is a unique mobile application that allows users to set and achieve their reading goals.
+Upon successful reading, users will share a written response about their learnings within the app.
+A user-selected AI personality will then evaluate this response in relation to the book they've been reading.
+Not submitting a response within their goal's time frame will lead to a preset charge, determined by the user themselves.

+## Privacy & Data

+Your privacy matters.
+BookBuddy does not collect or track any user data.

+## Tech Stack

+The app is built using the React Native framework, with Firebase handling some of the backend services.